 How to Ride with a Disability

 - Wait for the bus at an official CAT bus stop (designated by a green bus stop sign, historic orange standard, or orange band painted around a utility pole).
-Please arrive about 10 minutes before the bus is scheduled to arrive.
+Please arrive about five to ten minutes before the bus is scheduled to arrive.

 - The operator will pull the bus in close to the curb.
 When the doors of the bus open, a recording will announce the route number and destination of the bus.

 - Pay your fare.
-Passengers with disabilities may qualify for reduced or free fares.
+Passengers with disabilities may qualify for reduced fares or free service.
 Visit our Half-Fare Program page for more details.